-- pesticide concentrations are measured with passive samplers at selected sites (sampling occurred at 3 sites in 2020-21) at monthly intervals during the wet season. - pesticide concentrations are assessed against relevant Guidelines (Australian and New Zealand Governments 2018; Great Barrier Reef Marine Park Authority 2010).
-Note that new pesticide guideline values are also reported as categories of sub-lethal stress defined by the published literature and taking into account mixtures of herbicides that affect photosynthesis. - the continual refinement of techniques that allow a more sensitive, time-integrated and relevant approach for monitoring pollutant concentrations in the lagoon and assessment of potential effects that these pollutants may have on key biota.
+- pesticide concentrations are measured with passive samplers at selected sites (sampling occurred at 10 fixed sites in 2023-24) at monthly intervals during the wet season. - pesticide concentrations are assessed against relevant Guidelines (Australian and New Zealand Governments 2018; Great Barrier Reef Marine Park Authority 2010).
+Note that new pesticide guideline values are also reported as categories of sub-lethal stress defined by the published literature and considering mixtures of herbicides that affect photosynthesis. - the continual refinement of techniques that allow a more sensitive, time-integrated and relevant approach for monitoring pollutant concentrations in the lagoon and assessment of potential effects that these pollutants may have on key biota.